-Seoul mayor reported missing, his phone off, search underway
+Seoul mayor missing, his phone turned off, search underway

-SEOUL, South Korea (AP) — The mayor of South Korean capital Seoul has been reported missing and police are searching for him on Thursday.
+SEOUL, South Korea (AP) — The mayor of South Korean capital Seoul is missing Thursday after leaving a verbal message that his daughter described as sounding like a will, police said.
+A massive search operation is underway for him.

-Police officers said they are looking for Mayor Park Won-soon at Seoul’s Sungbuk neighborhood where his mobile phone signal was last detected.
+Police officers said they are looking for Mayor Park Won-soon at a small hill in Seoul’s Sungbuk neighborhood where his mobile phone signal was last detected.
 They said Park’s mobile phone was currently turned off.

-His daughter called police earlier Thursday and said her father has been unaccounted for, the police officers said, requesting anonymity because they were not authorized to speak to media on the matter.
+His daughter called police on Thursday afternoon and said her father left “a will-like” message before leaving their home 4-5 hours earlier.
+The daughter didn’t explain the contents of the message, said one of the officers at the Seoul Metropolitan Police Agency who is responsible for Park’s search operation.

-They gave no further details.
-But Yonhap news agency reported Park’s daughter told police that her father left “a will-like” message before leaving their home earlier Thursday.
+The daughter said she decided to call police because she couldn’t reach her father on the phone, the officer said, requesting anonymity because she was not authorized to speak to media on the matter.

-Yonhap said officers, drones and police dogs have been mobilized for Park’s search.
+About 150 officers, a drone and a police dog have have been mobilized for Park’s search, according to police.

 Kim Ji-hyeong, an official from the Seoul Metropolitan Government, confirmed that Park did not show up for work on Thursday because of unspecified reasons and canceled all his schedules, including a meeting with a presidential official at his Seoul City Hall office.